 Year 1 have their PE lessons on Monday and Thursday.
 Please make sure your child has their kit with them in school at all times and is clearly labelled.
 Hair must be tied back and earrings should be removed for school on these days.

 Your child must bring in a bottle of water to school each day.
 The bottle should be clearly named and be fitted with a sports cap to avoid spillages.

 Your child may bring in a healthy snack for afternoon playtime.
 School fruit is provided for morning playtime.

-Please see attached our Medium Term Plan which highlights what areas of the curriculum we will be learning about this term.
+Please see attached document which highlights what areas of the curriculum we will be learning about this term.